SergiusIW/collider-rs/README.md

 Traditional collision detection may have an issue with "tunneling," in which a fast small object runs into a narrow wall and collision detection misses it, or two fast small objects fly right through each other and collision detection misses it.
-This is also not a problem for contiuous collision detection.
+This is also not a problem for continuous collision detection.
 It is also debatable that continuous collision detection may be more efficient in certain circumstances, since the hitboxes may be updated less frequently and still maintain a